 Being more productive is always easier said than done.
 If you’re anything like me, mornings are the worst.
 As a SAHM sometimes things can get a bit sluggish sometimes.
-For my list of what to do on a Sunday for a more productive week check that out here.
+Here is my list of 5 ways to be more productive PLUS FREE printables (bottom of page).
+Also if you’re interested here is a link to my list of things to do on a Sunday for a more productive week here.

 Here is my list from experience of what you can do to make your mornings a little more productive:

 Set your coffee timer to begin preheat/brew at the time you are starting to wake up:

 If you crave caffeine the moment your eyes crack open, this is a god send.
 Seeing that the machine is already on once you walk in the kitchen also reminds you to then brew a cup.
 Yes, sometimes I have lost track of time and forgotten to actually make my coffee (not a good day).
 I honestly don’t believe that the caffeine in my coffee gives me much of an energy boost, but the warm cup and steam does help wake me.

 For my fellow Mama’: Set your alarm for 15-20 mins before your child(ren) usually wake up:

 If you are waking up at the same time that your baby monitor is vibrating with cries or a child talking away, you’re already waking up stressed.
 You’re not leaving any time for you.
 Set your timer for 15-20 mins prior to the time your child normally wakes to give yourself those few moments of clarity, peace and quiet.

 Open your curtains/blinds and immediately make your bed:

 Who wants to re-make their bed after it’s been made?
 Not me.
 When I make the bed in the morning there is a sense of accomplishment in the task.
 I feel like my room is cleaner and more organized.